percona/k8spxc-docs/docs/options.md

 ## Auto-tuning MySQL options

-Few configuration options for MySQL can be calculated and set by the Operator automatically based on the available Pod resources (memory and CPU) **if these options are not specified by user** (either in CR.yaml or in ConfigMap).
+Few configuration options for MySQL can be calculated and set by the Operator automatically based on the available Pod resource limits (memory and CPU) **if constant values for these options are not specified by user** (either in CR.yaml or in ConfigMap).

 Options which can be set automatically are the following ones: